ilyoungkim/Bumper-1/README.md

 | -config | ✗ | config.json | The file name of the config |
 | --server | ✗ | False | Run the web server alongside |

-All options are available by typing `ogbump -h`.
+All options are available by typing `bumper -h`.

 ### Website
 Using the `--server` parameter when starting the program, a website will be started on `localhost:80` that can be used in order to change the configuration and view statistics as the program is running.
 There are three different paths of pages that are hosted.